soos-io/kb-docs/SBOM/AzureDevOps.md

 - You need to have an Azure DevOps Project with a Pipeline.
 - You need to have a repository, connected to that pipeline, with a [supported](https://kb.soos.io/help/sbom-upload) SBOM file.
 - Add the [**SOOS Security Analysis**](https://marketplace.visualstudio.com/items?itemName=SOOS.SOOS-Security-Analysis) task to your organization in Azure DevOps.
+- If you are running a self-hosted agent make sure to have Node 18.12.0 or higher - https://nodejs.org/en/download on the agent.
+Also you can look to use [Use Node Task](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/use-node-v1?view=azure-pipelines)

 ## Steps
 - After successfully installing the task, copy the contents of the [`azuredevops_sbom.yml`](https://gist.github.com/soostech/983b3756ea3f6e3631d89c97604bd969) file from the [Azure DevOps Integrations page in the SOOS app](https://app.soos.io/integrate/SBOM?id=azure-devops) into your `azure-pipelines.yml` file.